• plumbing heating and air alliance member

 An effective truck wrap design features your company logo, color scheme, phone number, and other branding elements.

-I recommend including a QR code and website URL to expand your exposure to a digital interface.
+I recommend including a branded QR code (tracked with a UTM tag for conversion measurement) and website URL to expand your exposure to a digital interface.

 The text on your design should be legible from afar, as many onlookers will have to process the information while driving.